flutter/website/src/content/release/breaking-changes/navigator-and-page-api.md

 ## Context

 The `onPopPage` was added for cleaning up pages after a page is about to be popped.
-The developer can veto pop by returning false in the callback.
-This does not work well with other popping mechanisms in the framework, such as [`PopScope`] and cupertino back gestures.
+To veto pop, return `false` in the callback.
+This does not work well with other popping mechanisms in the framework, such as [`PopScope`] and iOS back gestures.

-The page APIs needed to be refactored in order to integrate them together.
+To integrate the other pop mechanisms together, the page APIs need to be refactored.

 ## Description of change

-The `onPopPage` is replaced by `onDidRemovePage` and no longer had the ability to veto a pop.
-In the `onDidRemovePage`, one is only responsible for updating the [`pages`].
+The `onDidRemovePage` property replaces the `onPopPage` property.
+You can no longer veto a pop in the `onDidRemovePage` property.
+Instead, you are only responsible for updating the [`pages`].

-The veto mechanism is moved to the `Page.canPop` and `Page.onPopInvoked` similar to how one uses the `PopScope` widget.
+The veto mechanism moves to the `Page.canPop` and `Page.onPopInvoked`.
+These function similar to how one uses the `PopScope` widget.

 ## Migration guide